We are always looking for research study or survey volunteers.

 We strongly suggest that if you believe you may be overly distressed by thinking about a negative event that you DO NOT participate in this experiment.

-Participants can choose to either do a face-to-face or an online experiment.
-Participants will be asked to pay attention to any thoughts about their negative autobiographical event and complete a series of relevant questionnaires, thought monitoring and a computer task.
+Participants will be asked to do a face-to-face experiment.
+In the experiment, participants will be asked to pay attention to any thoughts about their negative autobiographical event and complete a series of relevant questionnaires, thought monitoring and a computer task.

 Register your interest via the email below and you will be contacted with more information about the study.